• Skip to primary navigation

 To thicken just add in more confectioners sugar.

-For making smooth icing cookies (try my vegan gingerbread cookies), you will want flood icing (thinner consistency) by adding either more lemon juice or water by small spoonfuls at a time.
+For making smooth icing cookies you will want flood icing (thinner consistency) by adding either more lemon juice or water by small spoonfuls at a time.
 The consistency should be that of when applied it is runny but absorb back into itself once applied.

 Aquafaba has been used at room and fridge temperature for this recipe.
 Both have worked fine.